charlesahamed/Phishing-data-analysis/README.md

 # Phishing-data-analysis

 Phishing is a type of cyber attack in which a perpetrator attempts to trick individuals into providing sensitive information, such as login credentials or financial information, by posing as a reputable entity in electronic communication, such as email or social media messages.
-The goal of a phishing attack is typically to steal personal information or money
+The goal of a phishing attack is typically to steal personal information or money.
+Here is an example url and its elements :

 https://www.example.com:443/path/to/file.html?param1=value1&param2=value2#fragment

 The domain name : www.example.com

 Path:  "/path/to/"

 The "file" : ”file.html"